timi-lanre/clio-payments-gpv-analysis/README.md

     dbt build      # run + test, in dependency order

 ## Dashboard
 Looker Studio (free) connects natively to the two mart tables.
-Full click-by-click build in SETUP_GUIDE.md, section 10.
 One governed definition powers the dashboard, the AM trigger queue, and any AI/self-serve query.

 ## Tests